mnoor984/Inventory_Tracking_Web_Application/README.md

 - View all Inventory Items.
 - Update an Inventory Item.
 - Delete an Inventory Item (As explained above, does not actually delete the Inventory Item from the database, only sets the isDeleted variable to true).
-- UnDelete an Inventory Item.
+- UnDelete an Inventory Item (Assigns isDeleted variable the Boolean value true).

 <h2> How to run the application </h2>